Ascension Providence Hospital - Curriculum

 Coronary Care Unit

-The CCU is a well-equipped fifteen bed unit located in the Seton Center at the Hospital.
+The CCU is a well-equipped fifteen bed unit located in the Seton Center at Ascension Providence Hospital, in Southfield.
 The CCU is ordinarily staffed by two senior residents, one junior resident and a cardiology fellow.
 Clinical instruction and supervision are provided by a full-time cardiologist as well as by the staff cardiologists.

 Intensive Care Unit

-The ICU is a state of the art twelve bed unit located in the Seton Center at the Hospital.
+The ICU will be (currently undergoing renovation, as of September 2019) a state of the art multi-bed unit located in the Seton Center at Ascension Providence Hospital, in Southfield.
 The ICU is staffed by four full-time intensivists and residents from various departments.
 It is a free-standing service with a separate call schedule and teaching rounds.
 Residents are excused from all departmental responsibilities except General Internal Medicine clinic during their ICU rotation.

 Ascension Providence Hospital operates an active emergency room with nearly 60,000 annual visits.
 Ascension Providence Hospital also serves as the regional trauma center for southern Oakland County.
 The Emergency Medicine service is staffed by full-time, salaried emergency physicians and by residents from various departments.
 While on rotation to this service, the Internal medicine Resident serves as the medical consultant to the Emergency Medicine service.